top of page

 Cop town (2014)

-I highly recommend Cop town.
-The book made my feminist hackles rise, but it's a fascinating story.
-The story is set in Atlanta in 1974 and follows young police officers, Kate Murphy and Maggie Lawson.
-It's a gritty exploration of what it was like for women in the police force back then, but is sometimes hard to read on that front.
-Bpth women are treated appallingly by their male colleagues, including experiencing sexual harassment and being left out of the action.
-The white male cops are violent homophobes, racists and misogynists, and I wanted to see them all get their comeuppance as I ploughed through the story.
+Cop town is set in Atlanta in 1974.
+The story follows young police officers, Kate Murphy and Maggie Lawson.
+It's a gritty exploration of what it was like for women in the police force back then and it is sometimes hard to read on that front.
+Both women are treated appallingly by their male colleagues.
+They experience sexual harassment, they are disrespected, and they are constantly left out of the action.
+The white male cops are violent homophobes, racists and misogynists.
+I wanted to see them all get their comeuppance as I ploughed through the story.

 Rating: ⭐⭐⭐⭐⭐